Incorporating Prior Knowledge into Neural Networks through an Implicit Composite Kernel: Experimental Details

 \subsection{Synthetic Data}

-We use the GPytorch package \cite{gardner2018gpytorch} to generate the synthetic data.
-Before feeding $x^{(1)}$ into MLP, we first map $x^{(1)}$ into higher dimension using an unsupervised algorithm called Totally Random Trees Embedding \cite{shi2006unsupervised}.
+We use the GPytorch package to generate the synthetic data.
+The data set is first randomly shuffled and then divided into train and test set with a 50:50 ratio.
+Before feeding $x^{(1)}$ into MLP, we first map $x^{(1)}$ into higher dimension using an unsupervised algorithm called Totally Random Trees Embedding.
 All the MLP structures in this experiment (including those in MLP-RF and ICK\emph{y}) contain one single fully connected (FC) layer of width 1000, which serves as a simple benchmark since a one-hidden-layer MLP can only capture linear relationship between the input and output.
-For model training, we optimize a Mean Squared Error (MSE) objective using Adam optimizer \cite{kingma2014adam} with a weight decay of 0.1.
+For model training, we optimize a Mean Squared Error (MSE) objective using Adam optimizer with a weight decay of 0.1.